-- property, plant and equipment, including right-of-use assets (other than properties carried at fair values);

-- oil exploitation assets;

-- intangible assets;

-- goodwill; and

-- investments in subsidiaries, associated companies and joint ventures in the Company's statement of financial position.
+- property, plant and equipment, including right-of-use assets (other than properties carried at fair values); - intangible assets; and - investments in subsidiaries, associated companies and joint ventures in the Company's statement of financial position.

 If any such indication exists, the asset's recoverable amount is estimated.
 In addition, for goodwill, intangible assets that are not yet available for use and intangible assets that have indefinite useful lives, the recoverable amount is estimated annually whether or not there is any indication of impairment.